A New Kind of Love: Plot

 When Felicienne's sordid past resurfaces in Steve's column (after Sam appropriated one of Felicienne's tales and relayed it to Steve), Joe ends their engagement—which later brings him and Lena closer together.
-Running into a desolate Joe, Steve decides to introduce him to "Mimi" in order to cheer him up, unaware that Joe is her boss.
+Running into a desolate Joe, Steve introduces him to "Mimi" in order to cheer him up, unaware that Joe is her boss.
 Although humiliated, Sam admits to Lena and Joe that she loves Steve.
 At Lena's suggestion, Sam convinces Steve that she wants to change her life by leaving prostitution.
 Steve takes Sam to see a priest in order to save her, but she runs away screaming.

 While observing a photograph of "Mimi", Steve finally realizes she is actually Sam.
 Despite feeling betrayed, Steve confesses to Lena that he is in love with Sam.
-Determined to expose Sam's ruse, Steve invites her to his apartment, pretending to offer her money to spend the night with him before he leaves Paris the following day.
+Determined to expose Sam's ruse, Steve invites her to his apartment, pretending to offer her money to spend the night with him before he leaves Paris the next day.
 When Sam leans in to kiss Steve, he pulls her wig off and reveals he already knew the truth.
 Sam sobbingly insists she did not plan to accept his money and apologizes for deceiving him.
 Steve forgives her, and the two kiss while professing their love for each other.
 He then pulls out the money he originally planned to give to Sam and declares he will now be her sales manager, angering her.
 In a fantasy sequence, Steve, wearing a football uniform, chases down Sam in a wedding dress and carries her to a nuptial bed.